My Boyfriend’s Dogs

 And for Something a Little Different…

 This is a genuinely amusing little variation on the usual Hallmark template.
 It starts off with all of the clichés in place: Nice girl gets dumped before the holidays when she is expected to bring the dumper to meet the family for the first time. she can’t bear the humiliation or to disappoint them so she falls in with a plan to substitute an actor to impersonate the architect “Mr. Christmas” ex-boyfriend.
 He is a born and bred New York City actor who is anxious to visit a small town to get a feel for a role he is up for.
 One problem.
 He is Jewish and far from being an architect, he can’t even build a gingerbread house.
-The chemistry between the charming leads was great, there was some ample support from veteran actors Bruce Boxleitner and Teri Rothery.
-And the talented Anna Van Hooft, who usually plays the villain in Hallmark movies, does a credible job in a throwaway part as the supportive sister, for a change.
-And let’s not forget the contribution by a Hallmark stalwart Peter Benson as the brother-in-law and all of his helpful advice.
+The chemistry between the charming leads was great, and there was ample support from veteran actors Bruce Boxleitner and Teri Rothery.
+The talented Anna Van Hooft, who usually plays the villain in Hallmark movies, does a credible job in a throwaway part as the supportive sister, for a change.
+And let’s not forget the contribution by Hallmark stalwart Peter Benson as the brother-in-law and all of his helpful advice.

 This was a nice romance with some good laughs fueled by the tension of when will the truth come out, and what will happen then, and the cluelessness of fake fiancee Joel, played with aplomb by newcomer Matt Cohen.